twrackers/Pulse-library/README.md

 # Pulse #

-The `OneShot` class is derived from the `OneShot` class ([https://github.com/twrackers/OneShot-library](https://github.com/twrackers/OneShot-library)), which is itself derived from the `StateMachine` class ([https://github.com/twrackers/StateMachine-library](https://github.com/twrackers/StateMachine-library)).
+The `Pulse` class is derived from the `OneShot` class ([https://github.com/twrackers/OneShot-library](https://github.com/twrackers/OneShot-library)), which is itself derived from the `StateMachine` class ([https://github.com/twrackers/StateMachine-library](https://github.com/twrackers/StateMachine-library)).
 A *Pulse* object will create a rising or falling pulse of a fixed duration on one of the GPIO pins when it is triggered.
 Like the *OneShot* class, a *Pulse* object is *retriggerable*, which means if it is triggered again before a pulse completes, the pulse timing will restart, extending the pulse.

 ## Examples ##